The Basics

 • If you're a seasonal worker, moving to or from the place you both live and work

-• Moving to or from a shelter or other transitional housing Note: You must confirm you had qualifying health coverage for one or more days during the 60 days before your move.
+• Moving to or from a shelter or other transitional housing Note: You'll need to prove you had insurance for one or more days during the 60 days before your move.

 Other changes